 Freedom of migration for food and pharmaceutical products

-As a professional label manufacturer, we have a supplementary range of label accessories in our portfolio for our customers.
+As a professional label manufacturer, we have a complementary range of label accessories in our portfolio for our customers.

-This offer includes labelling machines, label printers, label dispensers and manual labellers as well as consumables for thermal transfer printing
+This offer includes labelling machines, label printers, label dispensers and hand labellers as well as consumables for thermal transfer printing.

-Our roll labels are printed in two ways; the optimal printing method for this depends on various factors.
-The choice has no influence on the quality of the finished product as digital printing or flexographic printing both deliver excellent results.
+Our roll labels are printed in two ways; The optimal printing process depends on various factors.
+The choice has no influence on the quality of the finished product, because digital printing or flexographic printing both provide excellent results.
 On request, you can also choose from a range of finishes.

 7.1 Printing method for label printing

 To find the optimal printing method for each job, some questions have to be clarified in advance.
-Among other things, these relate to the order volume, the desired label material, the additional functions of the labels as well as the individual ideas regarding personalisation.
+Among other things, these are about the order volume, the desired label material, the additional functions of the labels as well as the individual ideas regarding personalization.

 With digital printing, for example, roll labels can be created with personalised data such as sequential numbering or individual motifs.
-However, as soon as the order volume exceeds smaller or medium-sized runs, flexographic or offset printing suggests itself for cost reasons.
+However, as soon as the order volume exceeds smaller or medium-sized runs, flexo or offset printing is an option for cost reasons.

-The printing is also not directly from the printing plate but rather the ink is initially applied to a rubber canvas, which is stretched on a roller.
-Only then the colour is transferred to the printing substrate.
-The advantage lies in the precise reproduction of the printed image; due the relatively high expense, however, the costs increase.
+The printing is also not directly from the printing plate, but the ink is initially applied to a blanket, which is stretched on a roller.
+Only then the colour is transferred to the substrate.
+The advantage lies in the precise reproduction of the printed image; because of the relatively high cost, however, increase the cost.